24 May 2021

 Further, while it now appears that an executor (or executrix) of an estate owning shares in a Liberian company would likely have standing to bring a derivative claim in the BVI, it remains to be seen how the jurisprudence will develop in relation to other foreign-incorporated companies and to other forms of beneficial interests in those foreign entities.

-The Carey Olsen team was led by partner James Noble who was assisted by senior associate Kate Lan and associates Amelia Tan, Monique Hansen, Joni Khoo and Vivian Siah.
+The Carey Olsen team was led by partner James Noble who was assisted by counsel Kate Lan and associates Amelia Tan, Monique Hansen, Joni Khoo and Vivian Siah.